LetsDivideByZero/Paper/readme.md

 ## Abstract

 Arithmetic multiplication and division operate correctly within identity-free, decomposable domains.
 However, when applied to closed physical systems—such as molecular, biochemical, or generative systems—they produce contradictions, most notably the undefined nature of division by zero.
-This paper argues that these contradictions arise not from logical inconsistency, but from **premature projection**: arithmetic collapses a richer interaction state into a single scalar.
+This paper argues that these contradictions arise not from logical inconsistency, but from **premature projection**: arithmetic collapses a richer interaction state into a single scalar **prior to observing or preserving underlying structure**.
 We show that physical realization of multiplicative outcomes requires prior decomposition of identity, and that arithmetic multiplication represents a *virtual recombination space*, not a physical interaction, unless decomposition occurs.
-We then introduce a state-preserving multiplication that returns a triple $(t, r, c)$, representing structure, process, and composites.
-Under this formulation, multiplication no longer annihilates structure, and division by zero becomes well-defined without contradiction.
-Arithmetic multiplication and division are recovered as lossy projections of this richer system.
+To address this, we introduce a state-preserving formulation of multiplication that returns a triple $(t, r, c)$, representing structure, process, and composites.
+In this formulation, multiplication preserves underlying structure, and division by zero is well-defined **prior to scalar projection**, without contradiction.
+Classical arithmetic multiplication and division are recovered as **lossy projections** of this richer interaction model.

 ---